truenas/middleware/docs/userguide/freenas_intro.rst

 * The mrsas(4) LSI MegaRAID driver was added.

-* Support for the Mach Xtreme MX-ES and the Kingston DT100G2 USB drives has been added.
+* Support for the Mach Xtreme MX-ES/MXUB3 and the Kingston DT100G2 USB drives has been added.

 * Man pages have been added and can be accessed from :ref:`Shell`.